omkarkalamkar/brow/docs/src/operations_guide/array_layout.rst

 2. **Send the AssignResources command**

-   - Send the above JSON to the **Subarray Node** using the standard AssignResources interface.
+   - Send the above JSON to the **Central Node** using the standard AssignResources interface.
    - TMC automatically retrieves and validates the specified Array Layout.

    If the ``telmodel`` section is not provided, the **default Array Layout** configured in the Central Node will be used.